PRAIRIE HOME LOVE & COMEDY TOUR

 Infants in arms do not need a ticket.
 All other children will need to have a ticket.

 A detailed parking map can be found below.
-All highlighted lots will be free of charge to park.
 Parking attendants and signage will direct you into the appropriate lots.

 Concert attendees are also encouraged to bike to the event.
 Adequate bike parking will be provided, courtesy of Schwinn, along N. Patterson St.